Harlem Cultural Festival: 1969 Harlem Cultural Festival

 The Festival also involved the participation of community activists and civic leaders including Jesse Jackson.
 The series of six free concerts had a combined attendance of nearly 300,000.
 For the concert featuring Sly and the Family Stone on June 29, 1969, the New York City Police Department (NYPD) refused to provide security, and it was instead provided by members of the Black Panther Party.

 Film maker Hal Tulchin used five portable video cameras to record over 40 hours of footage of the Festival.
+Tulchin, his crew, and his video equipment did not capture the final week of the festival because they were hired away to shoot pilot episodes for Sesame Street.
+One of the acts they missed was the outdoor performance of the vocal group Listen My Brother which included a young Luther Vandross before he was famous.
+However, Listen My Brother was soon brought into the Sesame Street studios to sing about counting – this footage survives.

-Although the majority of this video remains commercially unreleased, CBS broadcast a one-hour special on July 28, 1969 featuring the Fifth Dimension, The Chambers Brothers, and Max Roach with Abbey Lincoln.
+Although the majority of Tulchin's video tape of the Harlem Cultural Festival was not released, CBS broadcast a one-hour special on July 28, 1969, featuring the 5th Dimension, the Chambers Brothers, and Max Roach with Abbey Lincoln.
 A second hour-long special followed on September 16 on ABC, featuring Mahalia Jackson, the Staple Singers, and Reverend Jesse Jackson.
 A further five TV specials were announced at the time, but do not appear to have been broadcast.

 Summer of Soul

 Several attempts were made to turn Hal Tulchin's videos into a television special or film, including one by Tulchin in 1969 and another in 2004 that ended when funding ran out.
 During this period, Tulchin named the project Black Woodstock in the hope of gaining further interest.
-In 2019, it was announced in numerous outlets that Ahmir “Questlove” Thompson would make his directorial debut with Summer of Soul (...Or, When the Revolution Could Not Be Televised), a feature documentary about the Harlem Cultural Festival.
-Questlove's film was released on July 2, 2021 in theaters and on Hulu to critical acclaim.
-According to Metacritic, which assigned a weighted average score of 96 out of 100 based on 38 critics, the film received "universal acclaim."
-On March 27, 2022, Summer of Soul won the Best Documentary prize at the 94th Academy Awards.
+In 2019, it was announced in numerous outlets that Ahmir "Questlove" Thompson would make his directorial debut with Summer of Soul (...Or, When the Revolution Could Not Be Televised), a feature documentary about the Harlem Cultural Festival.
+Questlove's film was released on July 2, 2021, in theaters and on Hulu to critical acclaim.
+According to Metacritic, which assigned a weighted average score of 96 out of 100 based on 38 critics, the film received "universal acclaim".
+On March 27, 2022, Summer of Soul won the Best Documentary award at the 94th Academy Awards.

 50th anniversary festival

-A 50th Year Anniversary celebration of the 1969 Harlem Cultural Festival took place August 14–17, 2019 in Harlem, hosted by Future x Sounds and City Parks Foundation Summerstage.
+A 50th Year Anniversary celebration of the 1969 Harlem Cultural Festival took place August 14–17, 2019, in Harlem, hosted by Future x Sounds and City Parks Foundation Summerstage.
 The event featured musical performances by Talib Kweli, Cory Henry, Alice Smith, Georgia Anne Muldrow, Keyon Harrold, Braxton Cook, Freddie Stone (who performed at the original event), George "Spanky" McCurdy, Nate Jones On Bass, was curated and co-produced by Neal Ludevig and was musically directed by Igmar Thomas.
 The event also featured conversations with Jamal Joseph, Felipe Luciano, Gale Brewer, Toni Blackman, Juma Sultan, and Voza Rivers, among many others, at Harlem Stage and the Schomburg.